top of page

 The South African Predator Breeders Association (SAPA) was established by South African lion breeders to promote the correct practices to be exercised when breeding lions.
 A large portion of captive lions in South Africa were bred for commercial purposes and are referred to as ranched or farmed lions.

-Prior to 2 May 2021 when the South African government announced the ban on captive breeding and commercialized trading of lions, these ranched lions were traded to landowners in areas in need of lions for genetic diversity as well as biological control of other species.
+Prior to 2 May 2021 when the South African government pledged to end the exploitation of lions through captive breeding and commercialized trading of lions, these ranched lions were traded to landowners in areas in need of lions for genetic diversity as well as biological control of other species.

-This recent ban has resulted in an estimated 10000 ranched lions in South Africa whose futures are in question.
+This moratorium has resulted in an estimated 8000 ranched lions in South Africa whose futures are in question.
 Commercial lion farmers have been left with a number of options: the lions can be sterilized and destined to live the remainder of their lives in captivity or they can be euthanized.
-The Lion Rescue Project provides another option: as the majority of these lions are free from disease and have traceable genetic records, they can be donated and introduced into protected areas throughout Africa, where they can be rewilded and can breed naturally.
-This will increase the genetic diversity of free roaming lions in Africa and will result in a stronger species.
+With the selective scientific collaborative efforts to rewild lions in Africa, the Lion Rescue Project provides another option: as the majority of these lions are free from disease and have traceable genetic records, they can be donated and introduced into protected areas throughout Africa, where they can be rewilded and can breed naturally.
+This will increase the genetic diversity of free-roaming lions in Africa and will result in a stronger species.

 andrey-lear-zKQMVST5kSc-unsplash.jpg